-In some religions, an ablution may be a prescribed washing of part or all of the body or of possessions; such as, clothing or ceremonial objects, with the intent of purification or dedication.2.
-The liquid used in showering which may refer to the practice of removing sins, diseases, or earthly defilements through the use of ritual deputation (to become purified or cleansed): Before saying his prayers, Gregory used an ablution that represented the spiritual cleansing of his sins.
+In some religions, an ablution may be a prescribed washing of part or all of the body or of possessions, such as clothing or ceremonial objects with the intent of purification or dedication.2.
+The liquid used in showering which may refer to the practice of removing sins, diseases, or earthly defilements through the use of ritual deputation or to become purified or cleansed: Before saying his prayers, Gregory used an ablution that represented the spiritual cleansing of his sins.

 After consecutive ablutions at the sink, Pearl was finally able to wash the smell of garlic off her hands.

 Gertrude's husband performed an ablution of his feet every night before going to bed.4.
 Etymology: from Latin abluere, "to wash off"; ab-, "away" + luere, "to wash".

 Go to this Word A Day Revisited Index

 so you can see more of Mickey Bach's cartoons.